agritheory/beam/beam/docs/listview.md

 |Item|Purchase Receipt|filter|item_code|

-Beam uses a [decision matrix](./matrix.md) to decide what action to take based on what kind of doctype has been scanned.
+BEAM uses a [decision matrix](./matrix.md) to decide what action to take based on what kind of doctype has been scanned.

 Custom actions and client side functions can be added by using [hooks](./hooks.md)